IBM/cloud-native-starter-security-workshop/workshop/README.md

 ### Objectives

-After you complete this workshop, you'll understand the following security functionality:
+After you complete this workshop, you'll understand the following [application security](https://en.wikipedia.org/wiki/Application_security) related topics:

-Application Security
-* ...
-* ...

-Application Security provided by the platform
+**Application security provided by the platform**
+* TLS/HTTPS
-* ...
+* MTLS
-* ...
+* Istio authentication

+**Application security with Keycloak**
+* Authentication on the Web Fronted
+* Authorization for specific microservices in the Backend

-*The intention of this workshop is not to explain every aspect of security, but to explain core ... .*
+*The intention of this workshop is not to explain every aspect of application security, but to explain some core topics.*

 ### About this workshop